tinacms/tina.io/content/blog/2021-a-year-in-review.md

 "Tina is really powerful and I am going to show you only the surface of what it can do."

-After talking to the teamabout the vision of Tina, I was all in, I didn't want to do or go anywhere else.
+After talking to the team about the vision of Tina, I was all in, I didn't want to do or go anywhere else.
 It felt like just yesterday, but here we are seven months later and I still feel exactly the same!

 ## June 2021